itsnotthetim/FRA532_LAB1/README.md

 - **Large Q:** The filter adapts quickly but produces noisy estimates.
 - **Small Q:** The filter is stable but slow to respond to changes.

-So the matix $ Q$ should be like this
+So the matix $Q$ should be like this

 $$
 Q =